AkhilsWorkshop/Slogan-Count/README.md

 <h3>Notes</h3>

+* Designed for mobile users only.
+[Reduce browser size to view the app :D ]
 * Supports vibration on Android devices
 * Found any bugs or have suggestions?
 Feel free to reach me <a href="https://akhilkumar.ga/">here</a>